-he plan, as designed, is estimated to save nearly 148,000 acre-feet of water at a cost to the region of \$52 per acre-foot.
-This falls well below the region's avoided cost to purchase water from Metropolitan Water District of \$1,122 per acre-foot (MWD's Tier 1 rate for untreated water).
-The avoided purchases equate to nearly \$153 Million.
+The plan, as designed with 2 agencies implementing Budget-based Water Rates, is estimated to save nearly 148,000 acre-feet of water at an expected cost to the region of \$52 per acre-foot.
+This falls well below the region's avoided cost to purchase water from Metropolitan Water District of \$1,122 per acre-foot1 (MWD's Tier 1 rate for untreated water).
+The value of the avoided purchases of MWD imported equate to nearly \$153 Million to the member agencies.
+If none of the agencies chose to implement Budgetbased Water Rates, the plan is estimated to save over 31,000 acre-feet at a cost of \$208 per acre-foot.
+This too falls well below the cost to purchase water from MWD.